- Event Calendar

 Shannon Currey is Marketing Director for Hoffman Nursery, a wholesale nursery in North Carolina specializing in grasses.
 She began her career as a social scientist but changed fields in 2003 to pursue horticulture.
 At North Carolina State University, she trained in landscape design and horticulture.
 She began working at Hoffman Nursery in 2007 and has had a range of responsibilities—coordinating the plant evaluation program, managing the sales team, and overseeing the marketing program.
 She writes articles for national trade publications and gives talks on grasses to design professionals, industry organizations, and at public gardens.
 She currently serves as Southern Region Director for the Perennial Plant Association.

 Early detection, sanitation and cultural techniques are the first steps to reducing fungicide use.
-Fungicides including biologicals and other “soft” approaches to foliar disease control requires a thorough knowledge of when and how to apply them for maximum effectiveness.
-IPM for foliar diseases requires a holistic approach that session is designed to encourage.
+Fungicide application, including biologicals and other “soft” approaches to foliar disease control, requires a thorough knowledge of when and how to apply them for maximum effectiveness.
+This session is designed to encourage a holistic approach to Integrated Pest Management for foliar diseases.

 About the Speaker: